JerryZhao275/Waddle/items/report.md

 Feature Category: UI Design and Testing <br>
 1. [UI-Test].
 UI tests using espresso or similar. **(hard)**
    * Classes utilised:
+     * DashboardTests.java
+     * LoginViewTests.java
+   * These tests open the Android emulator in the IDE and press various buttons across the UI to make assertions against the true functionality of the app, as it would appear to the user, rather than just asserting against the logic that may or may not have been bridged correctly to the real-life observer.

 ## Team Meetings